Whitney Boyce

 Away but Not Far: HESD Program as a Remote Option

-Whitney Boyce's ('26) call to serve rural students began far before her college days.
-Hailing from a rural area of Missouri where numerous obstacles historically prevent students from attending college, Whitney needed to attend and thrive in college.
-The support she received from the TRIO Upward Bound Program, which serves first generation and low income students, enabled her to join the mere 19 percent of rural Americans that hold a bachelor's degree or higher and to become a member of Wheaton's M.A. in Higher Education and Student Development Program.
+Whitney Boyce's ('26) call to serve rural students preceded her college days.
+From a rural area of Missouri where obstacles historically prevent students from reaching college, Whitney needed to guidance to attend and thrive at a university.
+The support she received from the TRIO Upward Bound Program, which serves first generation and low income students, enabled her to join the mere 19 percent of rural Americans that hold a bachelor's degree.